Srhari1234/EXP-9/README.md

 # EXP-9

 # Aim : -
 To Study And Implement C++ Pointers Basics.

 # Theory: -
+Pointers are a fundamental concept in C++ that enable efficient and flexible data manipulation by allowing direct access to memory addresses.
+A pointer is essentially a variable that stores the memory address of another variable, making it possible to access and modify the value stored at that address.
+Pointers are declared using an asterisk (*) before the variable name, and they must be initialized with the address of a variable using the address-of operator (&).
+The process of accessing the value at the address stored in a pointer is known as dereferencing, which is done using the asterisk operator.
+Pointer arithmetic allows pointers to be incremented or decremented, enabling traversal through contiguous memory locations, such as elements of an array.
+In fact, an array name in C++ acts like a pointer to its first element, making pointers a powerful tool for working with arrays.
+Additionally, pointers can point to other pointers, known as double pointers, which are useful in managing complex data structures like matrices and in dynamic memory allocation.
+Pointers can also be passed to functions, allowing these functions to modify the original variables directly, which is particularly useful for modifying arrays or returning multiple values from a function.
+Understanding pointers is crucial in C++ programming, as they are essential for advanced topics like dynamic memory management and efficient handling of arrays and strings.

 # 1. C++ Program To Illustrate Pointers:
 ~~~